-- "2012 Notes" refers to the 7.875% Senior Notes due 2012 issued by Cirsa Capital and fully redeemed in 2011; - "Cirsa" refers to Cirsa Gaming Corporation S.A a sociedad anónima incorporated under the laws of Spain under Barcelona Commerce Register page number B-380, sheet 102 and volume 42002: - "Cirsa Capital" refers to Cirsa Capital Luxembourg S.A., a société anonyme incorporated and existing under the laws of the Grand Duchy of Luxembourg, the issuer of the 2012 Notes having its registered office at 58, rue Charles Martel, L-2134 Luxembourg and registered with the Register of Trade and Companies of Luxembourg under number B 108008: - "Cirsa Funding" or the "Issuer" refers to Cirsa Funding Luxembourg S.A., a société anonyme incorporated and existing under the laws of the Grand Duchy of Luxembourg, the issuer of the notes having its registered office at 58, rue Charles Martel, L-2134 Luxembourg and registered with the Register of Trade and Companies of Luxembourg under number B 149519; - "EU" refers to the European Union; - the "First Additional Notes" refers to the €280.0 million of 8.750% Senior Notes due 2018 issued by Cirsa Funding on January 18, 2011; - "IFRS" refers to International Financial Reporting Standards, as adopted by the EU; - the "Initial Notes" refers to the €400.0 million of 8.750% Senior Notes due 2018 issued on May 5, 2010; - the "notes" or the "2018 Notes" refers to €900.0 million aggregate principal amount of the Initial Notes, the First Additional Notes, the Second Additional Notes and the Third Additional Notes except where the context otherwise requires; - "Revolving Credit Facility" refers to the senior secured revolving credit facility dated May 5, 2010, among Cirsa, Deutsche Bank AG, London Branch and other parties thereto as amended, extended, restated or refinanced from time to time; - the "Second Additional Notes" refers to the €100.0 million of 8.750% Senior Notes due 2018 issued by Cirsa Funding on February 5, 2013; - "Spanish GAAP" refers to generally accepted accounting principles in Spain; - the "Third Additional Notes" refers to the €120.0 million of 8.750% Senior Notes due 2018 issued by Cirsa Funding on January 14, 2014; - "United States" or the "U.S." refer to the United States of America; - "VLT" refers to Video Lottery Terminals; and - "we," "our," "us," and other similar terms collectively refer to Cirsa and its consolidated subsidiaries, except where the context otherwise requires.
+- "2018 notes" refers to the 8.750% Senior Notes due 2018 issued by Cirsa Funding; - "2023 notes" refers to the €500.0 million aggregate principal amount of 5.875% senior notes due 2023 to be issued on or about May 6, 2015 pursuant to the 2023 notes indenture; - "2018 notes indenture" refers to the indenture dated May 5, 2010, between among others, Cirsa, the Issuer and the 2018 notes trustee, as amended by the supplemental indenture dated June 10, 2014 and pursuant to which the Issuer issued the 2018 notes; - "2023 notes indenture" refers to the indenture to be dated May 6, 2015, to be executed by, among others, Cirsa, the Issuer and the 2023 notes trustee and pursuant to which the Issuer will issue the 2023 notes; - "2018 notes trustee" means Deutsche Trustee Company Limited in its capacity as trustee under the 2018 notes indenture: - "2023 notes trustee" means Deutsche Trustee Company Limited in its capacity as trustee under the 2023 notes indenture; - "Cirsa" refers to Cirsa Gaming Corporation S.A. a sociedad anónima incorporated under the laws of Spain under Barcelona Commerce Register page number B-380, sheet 102 and volume 42002: - "Cirsa Funding" or the "Issuer" refers to Cirsa Funding Luxembourg S.A., a société anonyme incorporated and existing under the laws of the Grand Duchy of Luxembourg, the issuer of the notes having its registered office at 58, rue Charles Martel, L-2134 Luxembourg and registered with the Register of Trade and Companies of Luxembourg under number B 149519; - "EU" refers to the European Union; - "IFRS" refers to International Financial Reporting Standards, as adopted by the EU; - "Indentures" means the 2018 notes indenture and the 2023 notes indenture; - "notes" means the 2018 notes and the 2023 notes; - "offering" means the offering for sale to investors of the 2023 notes that was completed on April 28, 2015; - "Revolving Credit Facility" refers to the senior secured revolving credit facility dated May 5, 2010, among Cirsa, Deutsche Bank AG, London Branch and other parties thereto, as amended on February 4, 2011, as amended and restated on February 5, 2013, as amended on April 14, 2015, and amended and restated on or about the date of this annual report, and as otherwise amended, extended, restated or refinanced from time to time; - "Tender Offer" means the Issuer's offer to purchase for cash a portion of the 2018 notes held in a global note by non-U.S. holders pursuant to Regulation S of the U.S. Securities Act of 1933, as amended; - "United States" or the "U.S." refer to the United States of America; - "VLT" refers to Video Lottery Terminals; and

+• "we," "our," "us," and other similar terms collectively refer to Cirsa and its consolidated subsidiaries, except where the context otherwise requires.